2004 Boston Red Sox season: League Championship Series

 With the series returning to Yankee Stadium for Game 6, the improbable comeback continued, with Curt Schilling pitching on an ankle that had three sutures wrapped in a bloody white sock (red with a blood stain).
-Schilling struck out four, walked none, and only allowed one run over seven innings to lead the team to victory.
-Mark Bellhorn also helped in the effort as he hit a three-run home run in the fourth inning.
+He struck out four, walked none, and only allowed one run over seven innings to lead the team to victory.
+Mark Bellhorn hit a three-run home run in the fourth inning.
 Originally called a double, the umpires conferred and agreed that the ball had actually gone into the stands before falling back into the field of play.
-A key play came in the bottom of the eighth inning with Derek Jeter on first and Alex Rodríguez facing Bronson Arroyo.
-Rodríguez hit a ground ball down the first base line.
+A key play came in the bottom of the eighth inning with Derek Jeter on first and Alex Rodriguez facing Bronson Arroyo.
+Rodriguez hit a ground ball down the first base line.
 Arroyo fielded it and reached out to tag him as he raced down the line.
 Rodríguez slapped at the ball and it came loose, rolling down the line.
-Jeter scored and Rodríguez ended up on second.
-After conferring, however, the umpires called Rodríguez out on interference and returned Jeter to first base, the second time in the game they reversed a call.
+Jeter scored and Rodriguez ended up on second.
+After conferring, however, the umpires called Rodriguez out on interference and returned Jeter to first base, the second time in the game they reversed a call.
 Yankees fans, upset with the calls, littered the field with debris.
 The umpires called police clad in riot gear to line the field in the top of the 9th inning.
 In the bottom of the ninth, the Yankees staged a rally and brought former Red Sox player Tony Clark, who had played well against the Red Sox since leaving the team, to the plate as the potential winning run.
 Closer Keith Foulke however, struck out Clark to end the game and force a Game 7.
 In this game, the Red Sox completed their historic comeback on the strength of Derek Lowe's one-hit, one-run pitching and Johnny Damon's two home runs, including a grand slam in the second inning off the first pitch of reliever Javier Vázquez, and defeated the New York Yankees, 10–3.
-Ortiz, who had the game-winning RBIs in Games 4 and 5, was named ALCS Most Valuable Player.
+Ortiz, who had the game-winning RBIs in Games 4 and 5, was named the Most Valuable Player of the series.